WineRedd/Thesis/README.md

 ## Organization

-The algorithms are in the `Thesis/Missile` directory.
+The algorithms are in the `Thesis/FighterAC` directory.
 The folder `Thesis/utils/` contains helper functions.
 The folder 'Thesis/SimulationFiles' contains simulation models created in simulink.
 The most important ones are:

-    DataDrivenControl     : System Identification (SI) and MPC for Missile.
+    DataDrivenControl     : System Identification (SI) and MPC for FighterAC.
 (Core algorithm) FighterAC.slx : Simulation model to collect training data